OlivierHnt/RadiiPolynomial.jl/README.md

 ## Citing

-If you use the RadiiPolynomial software in your publication, research, teaching, or other activities, please use the following BibTeX template (cf. [CITATION.bib](https://github.com/OlivierHnt/RadiiPolynomial.jl/blob/main/CITATION.bib)):
+If you use the RadiiPolynomial library in your publication, research, teaching, or other activities, please use the following BibTeX template (cf. [CITATION.bib](https://github.com/OlivierHnt/RadiiPolynomial.jl/blob/main/CITATION.bib)):

 ```bibtex
 @software{RadiiPolynomial.jl,